Media

 "Anatomy of a crackdown"

 Contributed audio-visual analysis for timing, localization, and sequence reconstruction.
-The work helped compare citizen videos under camera motion, occlusion, and incomplete viewpoints.
+The work helped compare citizen videos across camera motion, occlusion, and partial viewpoints in noisy public settings.

 Methods: event timing, temporal alignment, localization, audio-visual checks.